Tsukiyonocm/Programming-Resources-List/README.md

 * [Working Nomads](https://www.workingnomads.co/jobs)
 * [Freelance Per Hour](https://freelance-perhour.com/) - Currently down due to technical issue 8-8-17

-* **https://www.reddit.com/r/webdev/comments/6kmvtl/what_are_the_best_websites_to_look_for_remote/** - a reddit post about job listings for remote work.
+* [Reddit Job Posting Thread](https://www.reddit.com/r/webdev/comments/6kmvtl/what_are_the_best_websites_to_look_for_remote/) - a reddit post about job listings for remote work.
 There might be some additional links here so come back and check later.

 ##  Possible Freelance Charity Work